zjwang11/IRVSP/README.md

 src_irvsp_v1.tar.gz : for symmorphic crystals
                       according to the character tables (CRTs) of point-group (PNG) symmetries.

-src_irvsp_v2.tar.gz : for nonsymmorphic crystals
+src_irvsp_v2.tar.gz : for nonsymmorphic crystals in 1651 magnetic space groups.
                       according to the CRTs on the Bilbao Crystallographic Server(BCS).